o-mariam/Frailty_prediction/README.md

 # Dissertation Project: Feature Extraction and Random Forest model from Physiological Data

 ## Overview
 This repository contains the implementation of a data processing pipeline designed to extract statistical features from physiological datasets.
+The combined dataset is used to train a Random Forest model, which is one of the models applied in this analysis.
+Additionally, we explore another model based on the method described in the paper [Tensor Decomposition for Multiple-Instance Classification of High-Order Medical Data](https://onlinelibrary.wiley.com/doi/full/10.1155/2018/8651930).
 The focus is on analyzing frailty through various physiological metrics, including heart rate (HR), heart rate variability (HRV), respiratory rate (RR), and accelerometer data.

 ## Technologies Used
 - Python 3.x